marinapapap/bank-tech-test/readme.md

 class Bank {

   constructor() {
-    // the Bank class acts as the "Bank"
+    // the Bank class acts as the "Bank", holding the records of all transactions }
-  }

   deposit(date, value) {
-    // when a value is deposited, the value is placed 2nd in an array
+    // when a value is deposited, the arguments are placed in an object with correct keys
-    // the date is always the first element of the array }
+    // the current balance is calculated and also placed in the object }

   withdrawal(date, value) {
-    // when a value is withdrawn, the value is placed 3rd in an array }
+    /// when a value is withdrawn, the arguments are placed in an object with correct keys
+    // the current balance is calculated and also placed in the object }

-  transaction() {
+  returnRecords() {
-    // this function returns the "record", or array, that is stored in the Bank }
+    // this function returns the "records", or array of objects, that are stored in the Bank }

 }